horaciomota/RickAndMortyApp/README.md

-# Rick and Morty iOS App
+# Rick and Morty iOS

 This is a sample iOS 15+ SwiftUi project using: